travisdoor/bl/docs/master/docs/language.md

 See `ModuleImportPolicy` for more information about module import policy.

+!!! note
-**note:** Module root directory usually contains all source files, libraries and unit tests related to the module.
+    Module root directory usually contains all source files, libraries and unit tests related to the module.

 **Example of the module file structure:**